vesln/hell/README.md

 #### I have code that couldn't be detected as complex enough, but it is.
 What do we do?

 That's actually awesome!
 Please open a new issue with the code and explain why you think it's giving you a wrong result.
-From there we can discuss and improve the tool.
+From there we can start a discussion and improve the tool.

 ## Installation